A Roth IRA can help you save for the future. But first, you may have some questions.

 When can I withdraw money from my Roth IRA?

-While you’ll get the most out of a Roth IRA at retirement – or in carrying out your estate planning – you can withdraw the money from your Roth IRA anytime.
+You can withdraw the money from your Roth IRA anytime.
 Depending on when you take the money out and what type of Roth IRA assets (contributions, conversion or rollover amounts, or earnings) are included in the distribution, you may be subject to income tax and an IRS penalty tax.
 But if you have a “qualified distribution” all assets are tax and penalty free.

 Qualified Distribution (You’ve owned a Roth IRA for five years or more)